 Only kids and dogs with experience scrambling should tackle the summit of EEOR.
 The crux is the last hundred meters to the summit and requires hands and sure footing.
 However, most teenagers and pets should be able to make it to the viewpoint without issues!

-Parking for East End of Rundle (EEOR)
+Is There Parking for East End of Rundle (EEOR)?

 Wildlife Awareness On East End Of Rundle (EEOR)

-If you’re on any hikes in Kananaskis you should practice proper wildlife awareness.
-In the region, there are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars.
-They all a potential threat to humans and we should reduce our impact on their natural lives.
+If you’re on any hikes in Kananaskis, you should practice proper wildlife awareness.
+There are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars in the region.
+They are all a potential threat to humans, and we should reduce our impact on their natural lives.

 The likeliness of seeing wildlife on this trail is high.
 It is a heavily trafficked trail, but bear sightings have occurred.
 Always check the park websites for wildlife information (Parks Canada and AB Park), and then check again for notices at the trailhead.

-When you’re on the trail make noise by banging hiking poles, talking, whistling, clapping, or singing.
+When you’re on the trail, make noise by banging hiking poles, talking, whistling, clapping, or singing.
 This is particularly important around blind bends and corners.
 You’re through the deep woods during these times, and it’s prime time to sneak up on a bear.
 Once you’re at the summit, you’re safer as you can see wildlife from afar, but still, don’t let your guard down and keep the bear spray on you just in case.

-As always while hiking, you need to stay alert, travel in a group, mind children and pets, and finally carrying bear spray and knowing how to use it.
-If you’ve come to the park without bear spray Valhalla Pure Outfitters in town sells spray and holders with employees who will demonstrate how to use properly.
+As always, while hiking, you need to stay alert, travel in a group, mind children and pets, and finally carrying bear spray and knowing how to use it.
+If you’ve come to the park without bear spray, Valhalla Pure Outfitters in town sells spray and holders with employees who will demonstrate how to use them properly.

-Besides bears, it’s common to see mountain goats on EEOR and then of course marmots.
+Besides bears, it’s common to see mountain goats on EEOR and then, of course, marmots.
 We saw lots and lots of cute marmots!

-Things to do in Nearby Canmore
+Things to do in Canmore

 - Grab A Beer at the Tavern 1883: Our favorite post-ski ritual is to check out the local bar.
 It doesn’t matter the season, but to end any day with a local craft beer in the stunning Rockies is the perfect day.
 The drink and food here are great and we always have a good time.

 - SUP: There is no secret that Canada has some stunning lakes, more than any country in the world.
 Canmore has a wide selection of waterways itself and there are so many water activities that visitors can do in the area.
-One of those things that have made its way from the coast is stand up paddleboarding.
+One of those things that have made its way from the coast is stand-up paddleboarding.
 Bow Valley Stand Up Paddleboarding has been operating in Canmore for the past five years and offers rentals, lessons, and sales.

-- Grotto Canyon: An easy hike that’s good year-round is Grotto Canyon.
+- Grotto Canyon: An easy hike in Canmore that’s good year-round is Grotto Canyon.
 Even in the winter, this famous canyon with rock art is possible to walk along the frozen creek.
 In the summertime, it’s popular for families seeking to enjoy the narrow slot canyon and climbers looking to scale its walls.
 At only 4km in length, you can check this one off the list in an hour or two.